wheelq/jekyll-now/_drafts/how-to-install-cloudflared-on-raspberry-pi-zero.md

 Enable the systemd service to run on startup, then start the service and check its status.

-sudo systemctl enable cloudflared sudo systemctl start cloudflared sudo systemctl status cloudflared
+sudo systemctl enable cloudflared

+sudo systemctl start cloudflared

+sudo systemctl status cloudflared

+Configuring DNS

+If you have gotten to this point, you now have a working DNS-over-HTTPS service.
+But unfortunately, it’s only running locally on the device.
+The next steps will cover how to implement the service for network-wide DNS lookups via PiHole

+pi@raspberrypi:/tmp $ grep PIHOLE\_DNS /etc/pihole/setupVars.conf<br>PIHOLE\_DNS\_1=127.0.0.1#53

+sudo systemctl restart cloudflared

+You may also be required to open this port in the firewall.

+A client device such as a laptop or phone can now be configured to use it as the primary DNS server.
+You can verify it is working correctly by visiting the internet.nl DNSSEC test service.